 Blue background is for general interest; pink background is for medicinal use or negative information; green background for all sorts of uses.
 Pictures by Matt Summers unless stated.
 If the plant occurs in Birmingham and the Black Country, this is mentioned as FBBC in the contents page.

 The Bindweeds are in the Convolvulaceae or Bindweed family, which is number 115 in Stace in between the Boraginaceae (114) and Solanaceae (116), which is the potato family.

 This family has 4 genera growing in the British Isles namely; Convolvulus, Calystegia, Ipomoea (which are ‘introduced’, mostly ornamental climbers from N. America) and finally Cuscuta or Dodder.

 To talk kindly about the weeds in my blog, we first need to identify those weeds of which many people despise…!

 Common Ragwort is despised by horse owners in particular but lots of wildlife, including this house sparrow is depending on it!
-See more in (Picture by Matt Summers) this post.
+See more in this post.
+(Picture by Matt Summers)

-please see here.
+A useful place to find this information is on the RHS website please see here.
 You can also find out how to tackle them.
 It mentions over 20 most troublesome weeds, for which I will hope to do a write up in the coming weeks.